wanyoike-max/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * Script 6 prints all single digit numbers of base 10 with putchar command

 * Script 7 hows us how to print the alphabet in reverse lowercase

+* Script 8 shows how to print akl numbers of base 16 in lowercase